Yet if you are sending out your resume and not getting the desired responses, there is likely some work to be done.

 Leading executives like you need a resume that illustrates immediate value – and presents you as being at the top of your game.

-Apply these 3 strategies to get your resume opening doors to exclusive and highly sought-after opportunities:
+Apply these 3 strategies to get your resume opening doors to highly sought-after opportunities:

 1. GET CURRENT: If you haven’t conducted a job search in some time you are likely behind in current job search trends.
 Today’s resumes involve strong strategies and polished presentations to stand out.
 Some significant tactics include: